 The programmes administered by GOSI support workers or their families in cases of disability, retirement or death.
 A plan to cover employees who suffer occupational hazards was instituted in 1982 and has since helped millions of workers.
-In 2014, the GOSI introduced an unemployment insurance program which provides income support for up to 12 months of unemployment.
+In 2014, the GOSI introduced an unemployment insurance programme which provides income support for up to 12 months of unemployment.
 Another major programme, administered by the Ministry of Human Resources and Social Development, provides social security pensions, benefits and relief assistance to the disabled, the elderly, orphans and widows without income.
-Saudi Arabia also offers facilities, operated and supervised by the Ministry of Human Resources and Social type of facility, operated and supervised by the Ministry of Human Resources and Social Development, focuses on the social rehabilitation of the handicapped.
+Saudi Arabia also offers facilities, operated and supervised by the Ministry of Human Resources and Social Development, provided and supervised by the Ministry of Human Resources and Social Development, provided and supervised by the Ministry of Human Resources and Social Development, provided and supervised by the Ministry of Human Resources and Social Development, focuses on the social rehabilitation of the handicapped.